heiner/heiner.github.com/_drafts/random-samples.md

 $$O(1)$$ lookups in place_, deletion requires _shifting all later
 elements_ which is $$O(N)$$.

-In memory, an array is just a buffer that starts at `start_ptr` and ends at `start_ptr + buffer_len`:
+In memory, an array is a buffer that starts at `start_ptr` and ends at `start_ptr + buffer_len`:

 ```